Function of the Academic Senate

 The academic senate of the Faculty complies mainly with these documents:

-The 2nd Faculty of Medicine of Charles University Statutes
+- Constitution of the Second Faculty of Medicine of Charles University

-The Electoral Statutes and the Rules of Procedure of the AS of the 2nd Faculty of Medicine of Charles University
+- The Code of Electoral Procedure and Code of Procedure of the AS of the Second Faculty of Medicine of Charles University